lxtGH/lxtGH.github.io/_pages/includes/intro.md

 In addition, I also serve as an Associate Editor for T-PAMI.

-<span style="color:red"> I am looking for stronger interns with LLM/Diffusion model/infra background, location: Beijing and Singapore. </span>
+<span style="color:red"> I am looking for stronger interns with LLM/Diffusion infra background, location: Beijing and Singapore. </span>

+<span style="color:red"> I am looking for stronger interns with AIGC background, location: Beijing and Singapore. </span>

 <span style="color:red"> My email addresses are xiangtai94@gmail.com and xiangtai.li@bytedance.com.
 Welcome to discuss. </span>